paulondc/prefs/README.md

 # getting rid of the welcome message
 export fish_greeting=""

-# making sure neovim is the default one (I personally like to use the alias 'v' for vim)
-alias vim='nvim'
-alias vi='nvim'
+# using the alias'v' for vim
 alias v='nvim'

 # making nvim the default viewer for man